 Betty Wilson had wrecked havoc into the English batting line-up.
 In the 30th over of the match, she removed Edna Barker, Joan Hawes and Dorothy Macfarlane with the first three balls, thus securing the first hat-trick in women’s cricket.
 Betty Wilson also reached the 50-wicket figure with her third wicket.
 She also picked up four wickets in five balls, with the wicket of Polly Marshall in the previous over and the hat-trick in the next over.
 Wilson burst into tears when she was informed that she had picked up a hat-trick.

 England were bowled out within 30.3 overs.
 With an action like that of a medium pacer, Betty Wilson had picked up seven wickets.
 Australia managed a slender lead of three runs.

 Betty Wilson (right) scored exactly 100 runs against England women at Melbourne © Getty Images (File Photo)

 Australia women came out to bat again.
 The match had already seen 20 players dismissed in a day.
 For the second time in the day, Wilson came to their rescue.
 At the same time, England women were in no mood to give away the match so easily.

 Mary Duggan was on a roll.
 She removed Nell Massey and Una Paisley in no time as Betty Wilson walked out.
-Australia led by 30 runs at this stage; three runs later, Edna Barker removed Mary Allitt as Valma Batty joined Wilson.
-Stumps were called after the first day’s play with Australia’s second innings at 66 for the loss of four wickets.
+Australia led by 30 runs at this stage; 3 runs later, Edna Barker removed Mary Allitt as Valma Batty joined Wilson.
+Stumps were called after the first day’s play with Australia’s second innings at 66 for 4.
 The next day was a rest day.
 In total, the first day’s play saw 24 wickets fall.

 Batty stuck around with Wilson for some time the next morning, scoring 43 runs, before she was removed by Joan Hawes.
 Australia might have been playing better than the first innings but their wickets were falling fast.